VasilyevPavel/ratTeam-client/README.md

 Hi.
-Here is a pet project to create my own blog./n
+Here is a pet project to create my own blog.
-The goal not the blog itself, but to test different technologies and have fun ofcourse./n The client side of this applicaten created with NextJs./n The blog in progress.
-Chech the dev branch
+The goal is not the blog itself, but to test different technologies and have fun, of course.
+The client side of this application is created with Next.js.
+The blog is in progress.
+Check the dev branch.